 Sponge play, a blend of dance, performance and play for families and children under 4, has been developed by the Turned on its Head team.
-The imaginative play and exercise sessions use bucket loads of sponges to create multi-sensory environments – all set to a fun and engaging 1970’s soundtrack!
+The imaginative dance and exercise sessions use bucket loads of sponges to create multi-sensory environments – all set to a fun and engaging 1970’s soundtrack!

 The sessions have been created for families facing social, economic and health issues, and the team have seen bonds between young children and their parents strengthened, contributing to their long-term wellbeing.
 Turned on its Head was created when founder Liz Clark struggled to find theatre that suited her son who had hearing problems.
 Sponge play has been developed for all those children who struggle to sit still and who want to engage directly with the fun on stage!
 Sponge play has been a catalyst for new dialogue between parent and toddler, experimentation with movement and touch, and accelerating creativity.